What you study

 The second part is the theoretical element of the module and counts for 30% towards your final mark.
 You can choose to either complete a dissertation or a live trading business plan.

 For the dissertation you will negotiate a research topic which you will then refine for a dissertation submission.

 For the live trading business plan you will create a business plan to support your practical work and final collection.
 You will include information about setting up your workshop, studio production and practice, pricing, marketing, business development and the legal implications for a freelancer, sole trader or SME business.

 Find out what you will cover in each module of our BA (Hons) Decorate Arts course in more detail .

 You will be taught through a variety of teaching and learning experiences which will include:

 - group tutorials

 You will also be involved in self-directed project work where you will have the support of NOW, our virtual learning environment.

 You will be assessed at the end of each module and awarded a grade band (1st, 2.1.
-2,2. etc).
-You will receive feedback through the module so you know what level you are working at.
+2,2. etc.).
+You will receive feedback throughout the module so you know what level you are working at.